Overview - RTA Investigations

 Rental law changes introducing minimum housing standards came into effect for new tenancies (including renewed tenancy agreements) from 1 September 2023, and will come into effect for all remaining tenancies on 1 September 2024.

-The RTA encourages tenants/residents and property managers/owners to try to resolve disagreements by talking to each other.
-If help is required to resolve a disagreement, eg: a bond refund dispute, our free dispute resolution service provides conciliation to help the parties reach an outcome.
+The RTA encourages tenants/residents and property managers/owners to try to resolve disagreements in the first instance by proactively communicating with each other.
+If disputes arise, such as bond refund disputes, and are unable to be self-resolved, the RTA’s free dispute resolution service may be able to assist and provides conciliation to help the parties reach a mutually agreed outcome.

 Matters unsuitable for investigation